scilus/tractoflow_documentation/source/pipeline/input.rst

 Root parameter
 --------------

-The input root parameter is called using ``--root`` and require the following file
+It is possible not to follow the BIDS format.
+In that case, the input root parameter is called using ``--root`` and requires the following file structure:
-structure:

 ::